jordanbell2357/jordanbell2357.github.io/_posts/.ipynb_checkpoints/2021-09-28-plato-theaetetus-checkpoint.md

 >
 > <TT>*THEAT.*</TT> True.
 >
 > <TT>*SOCR.*</TT> Now consider whether knowledge is a thing you can possess in that way without having it about you, like a man who has caught some wild birds — pigeons or what not — and keeps them in an aviary he has made for them at home.
-In a sense, of course, we might say he 'has' them all the time inasmuch as he possesses them, mightn't we ?
+In a sense, of course, we might say he 'has' them all the time inasmuch as he possesses them, mightn't we?
 >
 > <TT>*THEAT.*</TT> Yes.
 >